-Best Use: Gransfors Bruks Small Splitting Axe is almost two times smaller and lighter than the previous one we reviewed, which makes it really easy to use.
-It’s mostly used for cutting smaller pieces of wood, and chopping up kindling.
+The Gransfors Bruks Small Splitting Axe is almost two times smaller and lighter than the previous one we reviewed, which makes it really easy to use.
+It’s mostly used for cutting smaller pieces of wood and chopping up kindling.
 You can bring it when going camping, hiking, or hunting.

-Description: The axe is super sharp, and cuts as efficiently as possible.
+The axe is super sharp and cuts as efficiently as possible.
 You will also have a good grip when using the axe, which really pays off when you’re cutting with just one hand.
 This small axe is perfectly balanced, which makes using it pure joy.

 Weight: 2 pounds

-Best Use: Husqvarna Multipurpose Axe is lightweight axe can be used for several purposes, which is revealed in its name.
+Husqvarna Multi-purpose Axe is lightweight axe can be used for several purposes, which is revealed in its name.
 Since it is small, it comes in handy when you’re limbing logs, trimming and clearing bushes or branches, chopping up kindling, and more.
 You can also use it normally when cutting wood.

 However, the process would take too much of your time because of its size.
-You can carry the the axe anywhere with you, like if you’re going hiking or camping, or for similar occasions.
-It is always recommended using small axes, like this one, with one hand, because using it with two hands can add extra force to the impact, and that is how these small axes go dull.
+You can carry the axe anywhere with you, like if you’re going hiking or camping, or for similar occasions.
+It is always recommended using small mauls, like this one, with one hand, because using it with two hands can add extra force to the impact, and that is how these small mauls go dull.

-Description: The head is strongly attached to the handle with, both a steel, and wooden wedge, which maxes out the safety of the axe.
+The head is strongly attached to the handle with, both a steel, and wooden wedge, which maxees out the safety of the axe.
 Its curved handle makes it more comfortable to use the tool.
-It also comes with a special leather sheath, so you can keep the edge from going dull, and to protect the head from any additional damage.
+It also comes with a special leather sheath, so you can keep the edge from going dull, and protect the head from any additional damage.

 Weight: 4 pounds

-Designed both for cutting larger pieces of wood and chopping up timber, it is the best tool you can bring outdoors.
-It will also serve you well in your backyard, because cutting some bigger logs is no problem to this tool.
+Estwing Fireside Friend Axe is designed both for cutting larger pieces of wood and chopping up timber, it is the best tool you can bring outdoors.
+It will also serve you well in your backyard because cutting some bigger logs is no problem with this tool.

-Description: This axe has also a nylon vinyl grip that reduces the vibration and shock, created upon impact.
+This axe has also a nylon vinyl grip that reduces the vibration and shock, whether you use it during cold, wet or hot weather.
 This unusual axe/maul is specially forged in one piece, and it is made out of the strongest construction steel out there, which makes it perfect for all kinds of purposes.

 Weight: 2.1 pounds

-Best Use: You probably won’t find a better axe to bring when you’re going camping, hiking, or even mountaineering.
-Tekton Fiberglaas Camp Axe is best used for chopping up kindling, clearing bushes and dense vegetation.
+You probably won’t find a better axe to bring when you’re going camping, hiking or even mountaineering.
+Tekton 3284 Fiberglass Camp Axe is best used for chopping up kindling, clearing bushes and dense vegetation.